CarloLucibello/Erdos.jl/README.md

 ```julia
 julia> Pkg.add("Erdos")
 ```
 Huge credit goes to the contributors of [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl), from which this library is derived.
-Also thanks to Tiago de Paula Peixoto and his Python library [graph-tool](https://graph-tool.skewed.de/) for inspiration and for the graphs in `datasets/`.
+Also thanks to Tiago de Paula Peixoto and his Python library [graph-tool](https://graph-tool.skewed.de/) for inspiration and for the graphs in [datasets](https://github.com/CarloLucibello/Erdos.jl/tree/master/datasets).

 ## Documentation
 Full documentation available at [GitHub Pages](https://carlolucibello.github.io/Erdos.jl).
 Methods' documentation is also available via the Julia REPL help system.
 See also [NEWS.md](https://github.com/CarloLucibello/Erdos.jl/blob/master/NEWS.md) for differences with previous versions.

+## License
+**Erdos.jl** is released under MIT License.
+Graphs stored in the [datasets](https://github.com/CarloLucibello/Erdos.jl/tree/master/datasets) directory are released under GPLv3 License.

 ## Features
 - **core functions:** vertices and edges addition and removal, degree (in/out/histogram), neighbors (in/out/all/common)